tomwojcik/starlette-context/README.md

 - `starlette`

 All other dependencies from `requirements-dev.txt` are only needed to run tests or examples.
-Test/dev env is dockerized if you want to try them yourself.

 ### Example

 ```python